-So if you are planning to hit the snow and your cooling system has not been serviced in 60,000 miles or more, swing by Highline!
+So if you are planning to hit the snow and your cooling system has not been serviced in 60,000 miles or more, swing by Highline Car Care for a tune-up!
 A cooling system service is quick, easy and much cheaper than the alternative.

 Purchase Cold Weather Windshield Washer Fluid